-Yesterday, I stumbled upon an organization called c This last destination raised my husbands eyebrows as he envisioned the view of Everest, but since I’m flying solo, I’m drawn more to Africa.
+Yesterday, I stumbled upon an organization called Village Volunteers that operates in Kenya, Ghana, India and Nepal.
+This last destination raised my husbands eyebrows as he envisioned the view of Everest, but since I’m flying solo, I’m drawn more to Africa.

 When I graduated from high school, I dreamed of joining the Peace Corps.
 Now that I’m older and recently married, I find myself still wanting to explore the opportunity but torn about leaving for an extended period of time.
 I was thrilled to find that VV offered a four week mini-adventure.
 This I can manage.